qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 necessary files (command-line tools and libraries).

-As in the case of SAGA, OTB binaries are included in the stand-alone installer for Windows, but they are not included if you are ruining Linux, so you have to download and install the software yourself.
+As in the case of SAGA, OTB binaries are included in the stand-alone installer for Windows, but they are not included if you are running Linux, so you have to download and install the software yourself.
 Please check the OTB website for more information.